 Find out about home buyer programs that you can use

-If you’re a new home buyer, there are many national and state programs that exist in addition to first time home buyerOpens in a new tab. programs that you may qualify for.
+If you’re a new home buyer, there are many national and state programs that exist in addition to first time home buyer programs that you may qualify for.
 Some state housing authorities and other groups offer assistance for down payments, favorable mortgage rates, tax credits and other helpful benefits that you can take advantage of.
 If you are a veteran you may qualify for a VA loan and the USDA offers assistance on rural properties among other programs that exist.

-Check out the HUD.govOpens in a new tab. website to learn about current programs that may assist you during the home purchase process to save money.
+Check out the HUD.gov website to learn about current programs that may assist you during the home purchase process to save money.

 Visit other communities from your builder and speak with owners